1994 Iowa gubernatorial election

 The 1994 Iowa gubernatorial election took place on November 8, 1994.
-Incumbent Republican Governor Terry Branstad ran for re-election to a fourth term as governor.
-Branstad narrowly defeated a tough challenger in his primary election, emerging victorious by 11,419 votes.
-On the Democratic side, State Attorney General Bonnie Campbell won her party's nomination and both Branstad and Campbell moved on to the general election.
+Incumbent Republican Governor Terry Branstad narrowly defeated a primary challenger by 11,419 votes.
+On the Democratic side, State Attorney General Bonnie Campbell won her party's nomination.
 Branstad ultimately won re-election to a fourth term as governor, defeating Campbell in a landslide.
-This was the last time until 2010 that a Republican was elected Governor of Iowa.
+This was the last time until 2010 that a Republican was elected Governor of Iowa, when Branstad defeated incumbent Democrat Chet Culver.